 1. AP offline and found it was due to Echo interval timeout.
-From the capture packet file, AC did not receive the echo packets of AP.
+From the packet file, AC did not receive the echo packets of AP.

-2. From the capture packet file, the AP-7 sent the echo request packet to AC and kept alive the CAPWAP.
+2. From the packet file, the AP-7 sent the echo request packet to AC and kept alive the CAPWAP.
 But after 06:59:12 the AC received the last packet.
 There was not any packet from AP-7

 4. So, it is the quality of network result in the AP offline.
 From the log of AP, found the port UP/Down at least 30s.
 E.g: for AP-49: